h3dema/openrwrt-devel/README.md

 ```bash
 make -j4
 ```
-This takes time...
+This **takes time**...
-The compiled firmware and packages are placed in /openwrt/backfire/bin/brcm-2.4/
+The compiled firmware and packages are placed in */openwrt/backfire/bin/brcm-2.4/*